Skip Navigation

 Horseshoe Lake

-The community of Horseshoe Lake was recognized as a Firewise Community June 15, 2006 on the 10th anniversary of the Miller’s Reach fire.
 Horseshoe Lake is a residential community of 246 properties with 157 homes and other structures.
 The community is located within the larger, unincorporated community of Big Lake, Alaska.
 The area began attracting recreational development in the form of small cabins in the 1950s.
-The Horseshoe Lake community was heavily impacted by 1996 Miller’s Reach fire with many residents losing their homes and surrounding forest to wildland fire.
+The Horseshoe Lake community was heavily impacted by 1996 Miller's Reach fire with many residents losing their homes and surrounding forest to wildland fire.
 What was once a scattering of homes nestled among spruce forest at the edges of the lake has become a community of modern, re-built homes standing proud among the regenerating wildlands.
 The community publishes a local directory which includes the locations of fire pumps, hose, and homeowner firefighting tools and capabilities.
 They meet on regular basis to discuss common interests.
 Primary among those shared concerns is wildfire protection.

 Ken Bullman, Mat Su Area Forester, presents community activists and Firewise Board members Cathi Kramer & Louise Kucera with Firewise Communites/USA signage.